 Since hospitals and schools are serving ice to people with special needs, it makes sense that they would need an ice type that best suits those needs.

-Cubelet ice (also called nugget or Sonic ice) is a popular ice shape used in healthcare and educational facilities.
+Cubelet ice (also called nugget or Sonic ice) is a popular ice shape used in healthcare and educational facilities (these machines are sometimes called an ice chip maker).
 Cubelet ice is soft and chewable, which is a real benefit to patients who need to stay hydrated but have a hard time swallowing liquid.
 Since this ice shape is softer than other cubes, it molds well, making it a good choice for cold compresses used to reduce swelling in injuries.

 Cubelet ice is also an excellent choice for children who tend to chew on ice in their drinks.
 The soft texture is easy on their teeth and presents less of a choking hazard.